hosomi10/Notebooks/README.md

 Create 'data' folder for pictures of 224 x 224 pixels and 300 x 300 pixels.
 Upload alexnet, mobilenet, and tflite runtime classification folders in 'test' folder

+Tasks
+===
+* Check memory pressure while executing alexnet,mobilenet,tflite on Jetbot.
+* Decide capture image size(300x300 or 300x400)
+* Mapping (path search) by using another camera?
+* Determine an object is near/far, from an image

 classification results(6/13)
 ===